Home Child Care Provider and Home Support Worker Pilot: Making a final decision

 - sends a letter to the principal applicant explaining the reason for the refusal

-- if an applicant is refused for not meeting one or more of the eligibility requirements set out in the A14.1 Ministerial instructions the file should be refused under R70(1)(d):
+- an applicant is refused for not meeting 1 or more of the eligibility requirements set out in the A14.1 Ministerial instructions, refuses the application under paragraph R70(1)(d) in GCMS:

 - 70 (1) An officer shall issue a permanent resident visa to a foreign national if, following an examination, it is established that